kgashok/PlumConfusedOpensource/docs/functions.md

 # Function Documentation

 ### [DO NOT EDIT] Prompt used
 Review the contents of @docs/functions.md .
 Now, update the contents to reflect all the MAJOR changes that have happened since the last update as another "ChangeLog".
 Please review @docs/functions.md and makes updates to the "Tweet Management Functions" and "Server Routes" section as well.
 However, do not delete or change the [DO NOT EDIT] section.

 ## Changelog

+### May 2025
+- Added Clear button functionality for search results
+- Enhanced UI layout with side-by-side view
+- Improved search results display and filtering
+- Fixed styling issues with modals and buttons
+- Enhanced UI/UX for better user interaction
+- Added documentation for Elm compilation requirement

 ### April 2025
 - Fixed issue with section info modal causing scrolling to freeze